Killing of Scott Johnson: Perpetrator

 On 12 May 2020 a 49-year-old man, Scott White, was arrested in Lane Cove, Sydney, and charged with Johnson's murder.
 After being contacted about the arrest, Steve Johnson said: "This is a very emotional day, he was my best friend and he really needed me to do this."
 Steve Johnson also hopes that the arrest will open the doors for others to receive justice.
 He said: "I hope the family and friends of the other dozens of gay men who lost their lives find solace in what's happened today."

 On 13 January 2022 Scott White was found guilty of murdering Scott Johnson in 1988 after changing his plea to guilty.
 He originally pleaded not-guilty but changed it on 10 January 2022 to guilty.
 His lawyer tried to have it withdrawn the next day under the guise of White being unfit to make the admission but the Supreme Court rejected the motion.
 On 3 May White was sentenced to 12 years and 7 months, with a non-parole period of 8 years and 3 months, based on laws at the time of the murder and White's own personal circumstances.
 The judge said, "That it was a gay hate crime is not a conclusion that the Court can reach to the criminal standard however".
 White later withdrew his guilty plea, and his murder conviction was overturned on appeal.
 On 23 February 2023 he pleaded guilty to manslaughter.
 On 8 June 2023 he was re-sentenced to 9 years in prison, with eligibility for parole after 6 years.
 He will be eligible for parole in 2026.
 The justice of the conviction has been questioned, as has Steve Johnson's well-financed campaign in pursuing the case.
+In May 2026, it was reported that Scott White the perpetrator withdrew an application for parole.